When starting your own business, which structure should you choose – Sole Trader or Limited Company? or Partnership?

-For a startup limited company we offer a fixed fee of €25 per month for the first 6 months of trading so that you get the best start in your new business.
+We offer limited companies our accounting services for €25 per month + VAT during the first 6 months of trading.
 After that time, our fees for limited companies vary depending on the complexity of your business and the size of your turnover.

 For sales turnover of around €80,000 per year, for example, the cost is €55 + VAT per month.
 This includes all compliance requirements, Financial Statements, Tax Returns and Annual Returns.

 Accountancy services for sole traders may command a lower fee dependent on the type of turnover and business complexity.
-You can see our schedule of fees listed here.
-If you are just starting out, you can see the range of accounting fees for startups here.
-If you are interested in saving costs on your accountancy fees, check out our tips here.
+If you are just starting out, check out our list of small business packages or let us show you how to save money on accounting fees.

-- Documentation –We have a great post on all the limited company documentation you need to set up.
+- Documentation – Identify the documentation required to register an Irish limited company.
 In summary, you need details of all directors, along with their PPS numbers, addresses and birth dates.

 - Where – If you want to register a company; it must register an address in the Republic of Ireland.
 If you don’t have an office address and don’t wish to use your home address, Accountant Online can be your registered address for around €25 per month + VAT.

 - Shares – how do you want to split the shares of the company?
-For fast formations, we usually advise that you issue 100 shares of 1 Euro in value and have authorised shares of 10,000.
+We usually advise that you issue 100 shares of 1 Euro in value and have authorised shares of 10,000.
 This just means that if you want to ‘issue’ shares later, you have lots available to issue.
 You can change this later at any time.

 - Certificate of Incorporation